-- 3.3 The principles set out in the following paragraphs are those which generally underpin GCF's grant making.
-Exceptions may occur in respect of grants from those funds where fund holders have required a greater input into the grant making process, such as with Donor Advised, Donor Directed and Contracted Funds.
-In these cases, additional, or different grant making principles may be applicable, or exceptions made from GCF's usual rant making criteria. - 3.4 Generally, when GCF makes grants to registered charities or organisations with charitable purposes, the charity or organisation must have: - a management committee with at least 3 unrelated people as members; - a written constitution or set of rules that sets out their purpose and how this will be managed; - a bank account in the name of the charity or organisation with at least two signatories to authorise cheques.
+- 3.4 Generally, when GCF makes grants to registered charities or organisations with charitable purposes, the charity or organisation must have: - a management committee with at least 3 unrelated people as members; - a written constitution or set of rules that sets out their purpose and how this will be managed; - a bank account in the name of the charity or organisation with at least two signatories to authorise cheques.
 Cheque signatories should be senior staff or members of the management committee of the charity or organisation. - 3.5 Organisations set up as Community Interest Companies, an Industrial and Provident Society, or as recognised Social Enterprises must demonstrate that they have clear charitable purposes and that there is a defined social benefit. - 3.6 In exceptional circumstances, and through a Contracted Programme only, grants may be made to individuals through particular funds.
-The fund holder and GCF will agree the checks required to ensure that monies are distributed safely and accountably.
-This will be detailed in the fund agreement between GCF and the Fund holder. - 3.7 Grants will not normally be made to the following types of organisation or for the funding of the following types of activity: - Individuals although in exceptional circumstances they may be considered - General appeals. - Statutory organisations or the direct replacement of statutory funding. - Political groups or activities promoting political beliefs. - Religious groups promoting religious beliefs. - Arts projects with no community or charitable element. - Sports projects with no community or charitable element. - Medical research, equipment or treatment. - Animal welfare. - Projects that take place before an application can be processed. - Activities that are intended to raise funds for other organisations.
+The Fundholder and GCF will agree the checks required to ensure that monies are distributed safely and accountably.
+This will be detailed in the fund agreement between GCF and the Fundholder. - 3.7 Grants will not normally be made to the following types of organisation or for the funding of the following types of activity: - Individuals although in exceptional circumstances they may be considered - General appeals. - Statutory organisations or the direct replacement of statutory funding. - Political groups or activities promoting political beliefs. - Religious groups promoting religious beliefs. - Arts projects with no community or charitable element. - Sports projects with no community or charitable element. - Medical research, equipment or treatment. - Animal welfare. - Projects that take place before an application can be processed. - Activities that are intended to raise funds for other organisations.